Experiencing Hair Loss Due to PCOS? Here's What You Can Do About It

 Doctors don’t know exactly what causes PCOS.
 In many patients, high levels of male hormones called androgens prevent the ovaries from functioning normally.
 Genes, insulin resistance and inflammation seem to play a role in excess androgen production for women with polycystic ovarian syndrome.
 PCOS also seems to affect women beyond their childbearing years and persists into menopause.

-Read on to understand the why and how behind PCOS-related hair loss, plus info on the best products to combat thinning hair.
+Read on to understand the why and how behind PCOS-related hair loss, plus info on the best products to encourage thicker, fuller hair.

 Why Does PCOS Cause Hair Loss?

 It’s normal for females (and males) to produce androgens, which are a group of hormones important for general health.
 However, women who have PCOS produce excess androgens and may experience more hair growth on their face and bodies.
 Excess androgen production might also cause hair thinning, especially at the front and sides of the head, but it doesn’t necessarily result in total baldness.

 “Because there is excess androgen, this affects the scalp hair adversely by causing hair loss similar to what happens in men with thinning hair and balding," explained Dr. Kim Langdon, a board-certified obstetrician and gynecologist with Medzino.
 "The androgen receptors on the face of both men and women are triggered to grow hair while the opposite effect happens on the scalp.”

 Androgenic effects on hair follicles can cause acne, excessive body hair growth (hirsutism), thinning hair and hair loss, depending on where the hair follicles are located.